openstax/css-manipulate/README.md

+### Getting Started

-### This goes through several examples and each builds on the previous one to illustrate how to describe tasks used when creating a textbook.
+This goes through several examples and each builds on the previous one to illustrate how to describe tasks used when creating a textbook.

+By the end you will be able to create multiple elements in the DOM, number elements, add links (like footnotes) to elements, all by writing CSS.

+Table of Contents:

 1. create end-of-chapter elements
 1. Add custom attributes to elements